supervisely-ecosystem/export-as-masks/README.md

 ### How to extract split archives

-In case of a split archive:
+In the case of a split archive:

 1. download all parts from `Team Files` directory (`Team Files`->`Export-as-masks`->`<task_id>`->`<projectId>_<projectName>_part_<part_number>.tar`)
-2. After downloading all archive parts, you can extract it:
+2. After downloading all archive parts, you can extract them:

 - for Windows: